 on (07) 4661 4076 or firstname.lastname@example.org.

-Gold Coast City Council acknowledges the assistance of Brisbane City Council and the Department of Natural Resources and Water in preparing this information.
+The City of Gold Coast acknowledges the assistance of Brisbane City Council and the Department of Agriculture Fisheries and Forestry in preparing this information.